‘Destiny 2’ Gameplay Already Being Tweaked Based On Beta Feedback

 Gamers who have access to the Destiny 2 beta on the PlayStation 4 and Xbox One have already come up with a laundry list of gameplay tweaks and changes they would like to see made.
-Bungie acknowledged those complaints in a weekly update post Thursday along with promising tweaks already being put in place based on player feedback.
+Bungie acknowledged those complaints in a weekly update post on Thursday, along with promising that there were tweaks already being put in place based on player feedback.

-The general consensus among the Destiny 2 community on Reddit, the official forums, and elsewhere is that certain abilities and movements in Destiny 2 are too slow while ammo is scarce in PVE activities.
-Power ammo in particular is thought to be in short supply during the “Inverted Spire” strike in addition to complaints about the slow regeneration of grenade and super energy.
+The general consensus among the Destiny 2 community on Reddit, the official forums, and elsewhere, is that certain abilities and movements in Destiny 2 are too slow, while ammo is scarce in PvE activities.
+Power ammo in particular is thought to be in short supply during the “Inverted Spire” strike, in addition to complaints about the slow regeneration of grenade and super energy.

 Other common complaints include some weapons feeling underpowered while the movement and jump speed of Guardians has been deemed slow.
 The former may be partially caused by the characters being at slightly lower light level than the activity asks.
-Meanwhile, movement speed can be tweaked by changing the perks on the character armor.
+Meanwhile, movement speed can be tweaked by changing the perks on the character’s armor.

 Still, the feedback from the Destiny 2 beta is flooding in and Design Lead Rob Engeln took some time to discuss what changes to the game are being made.